lopierra/r_learning_resources/README.md

 -	R for Excel Users (book): https://rstudio-conf-2020.github.io/r-for-excel/
 - Getting Used to R (book): https://ismayc.github.io/rbasics-book/index.html
 - RMarkdown for Scientists (short book, based on a 3-hour workshop): https://rmd4sci.njtierney.com/
+- Not R, but if you're interested in learning some SQL: https://mode.com/sql-tutorial/

 Also beginner friendly, but extending further into statistics & data science:
 -	R for Data Science (https://r4ds.had.co.nz/index.html)